Codecademy/docs/content/general/concepts/semantic-technologies/terms/owl/owl.md

 ### Object Property Vocabulary

-The following OWL terms are used to describe the behavior of OWL object properties.
+The following OWL terms are used to describe the behavior of OWL object properties:

 |          OWL Term          |              Usage Syntax                 |                                           Meaning                                                 |
 | :------------------------: | :---------------------------------------: | :-----------------------------------------------------------------------------------------------: |